emahon/DND-Characters/Test1-Fighter.md

 * You can force an attack targeted at your mount to target you instead.
 * If your mount is subjected to an effect that allows it to make a Dexterity saving throw to take only half the damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

+Heavy Armor Master:
+* Increase your Strength score by 1, to a maximum of 20.
+* While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from non-magical weapons is reduced by 3.

 ### Inventory ###

 x Potion of Healing (Heals 7)